 Lake Wenatchee Fall Colors Featured in

-Lake Wenatchee, located in the heart of 489-acre (198-ha) Lake Wenatchee State Park, is one of the loveliest spots near Leavenworth, especially in the fall foliage season.
-This lake boasts over 12,000 feet (3,660 m) of waterfront, dotted with trees ablaze with yellow, orange, and red from the last week of September through mid-October, not to mention the dazzling reflections on the lake.
+Lake Wenatchee, located in the heart of 489-acre (198-ha) Lake Wenatchee State Park, is one of the loveliest spots near Leavenworth, especially during the fall foliage season.
+This lake boasts over 12,000 feet (3,660 m) of waterfront, dotted with trees ablaze with yellow, orange, and red from the last week of September to mid-October, not to mention the dazzling reflections on the lake.
 All in all, the place is a charming, peaceful gateway to your perfect autumnal retreat.
 Yet, you can roam around and discover more splendor nearby.

 Dirty Face Trail & Hidden Lake Trail